stellarshenson/jupyterlab_parquet_viewer_extension/README.md

 jupyter labextension list
 ```

-Both commands should show `jupyterlab_basic_parquet_viewer_extension` as enabled.
+Both commands should show `jupyterlab_parquet_viewer_extension` as enabled.
 If either component is missing or disabled, reinstalling typically resolves the issue.

 ## Development Setup